jandaii/hw-software/README.md

 To start the assignment, use the GitHub classroom link from the Canvas assignment to create your personal repository.
 It will be empty except for a copy of this document and the appendix; you will check in both your design documents and your code to this repository.
 Consult the appendix for guidance on how to make a new maven project.

-## Task 1: Object-Oriented Analysis & Design
+## 3a: Object-Oriented Analysis & Design

-For this milestone, you will analyze and design the game _Santorini_ without god cards (see appendix for rules).
+For this milestone, you will analyze and design the game Santorini without god cards (see appendix for rules).
 You should focus on the game-related functionality of the program, not its user interface.
 Think of playing the game by calling a sequence of methods, which you could execute in a test case; it is also helpful to think about and possibly sketch out the GUI and how it interacts with the game at this early stage.
 Note that the game (without god cards) is fairly simple, so you likely won't need more than a few classes/objects/methods.

+Before the deadline (signups on Piazza), you will meet with a member of the course staff with your completed design (with documents pushed to repository) to receive feedback on it.
+The meeting is required and accounts for a portion of points for the 3a milestone.

+For the 3a deadline, we will only be grading for completion.
+After receiving feedback, you should revise your design documents as necessary as we will be grading them for quality and accuracy with the 3b deadline.

 **Deliverable 1: Domain model.** Create a domain model describing the important concepts of the game.
 Your domain model should be represented by a UML class diagram; you may optionally include a glossary.
 For more information on domain models, see Chapter 9 of Larman’s Applying UML and Patterns.
 Turn this in as <code>domain-model.pdf</code> in the root directory of your git repository.